 When it comes to hair care, there's nothing more frustrating than actually taking the time to wash your hair, only to emerge from the shower looking like the girl from The Ring.
-Let's be honest, wash days are a huge time suck and require a ton of patience, what with all the detangling, rinsing, soaking, drying, and styling.
-Because it's such a long process and nobody has time (or at least we don't) for the whole shampoo-condition-style every day, we try to limit the number of wash days (not to mention the fact that over-cleansing leads to dryness and damage).
+For most of us, wash days are a huge time suck and require a ton of patience, what with all the detangling, rinsing, soaking, drying, and styling.
+Because it's such a long process, and we don't have time for the whole shampoo-condition-style every day, we try to limit our number of wash days (not to mention the fact that over-cleansing leads to dryness and damage).
 So when we finally get around to washing our hair, and our shampoo sessions leave our strands feeling as greasy as before, we're understandably cranky and more than a little bit confused.

 Check the Oils in Your Shampoo

 If you've recently become more conscious of the ingredients in your beauty products and have made the switch to more natural formulas, your strands might not be getting the same squeaky-clean feel as before.
 "I love natural shampoos," Shaw says.
 "However, they have to have the right chemistry to work."
 A lot of shampoos that rely on natural ingredients are loaded with oils that might leave residue behind and a buildup that is difficult to rinse out.
 But don't feel like you have to switch back to your old products just to get a thorough wash.
 Shampoos with clean ingredients that also provide a deep clean do exist—you just have to know what you're looking for.